 The goal of curating a successfully cohesive show with individual works of such dominant size and character was perhaps too ambitious.
 Many of the works can be viewed from 360 degrees and as there is no prescribed audience pathway, the sculptures intermingle with the viewing populace.
 While there is no problem with this in itself, the distribution of work lacks an even rhythm and in more overloaded parts works tends to jar and dilute the value of one another.
 While the list of 25 high-profile contemporaries sounds right, the selecting of contributors is where this exhibition peaked.

-The Human Factor is at the Hayward Gallery until 7th September 2014, for further information visit here.
+The Human Factor is at the Hayward Gallery until 7th September 2014.
+For further information visit the gallery’s website here.